Javanaise/mrboom-libretro/README.md

-## Mr.Boom port for RetroArch/Libretro and SDL2.
+## Mr.Boom port for RetroArch/Libretro and SDL.

 Mr.Boom is a Bomberman clone for the [RetroArch platform](http://www.retroarch.com) and was converted from DOS assembly using [asm2c](https://github.com/frranck/asm2c).

 It runs on all RetroArch platforms: Android, Linux, Mac OS X, Nintendo Gamecube (NGC), Nintendo Switch, Nintendo Wii, Raspberry Pi, Sony Playstation 3 (PS3), Sony Playstation Portable (PSP), Windows, Xbox, Xbox360...

-It can also be compiled as a stand-alone version using SDL2.
+It can also be compiled as a stand-alone version using SDL1.2 (for the Atari Falcon 68060 version) or SDL2.

 ![alt tag](tests/screenshots/mrboom-5.gif)